 Clubs worldwide now employ data analysts, sports scientists, nutritionists and researchers who are tasked with improving every aspect of player performance.
 Much like journalism, obtaining a degree in a relevant field can be a great route into football.

-Over the past few years we have become used to a data analysis in football – numbers and percentages relating to shots on goal, distance covered, tackles won and many other areas are monitored to try and give clubs a competitive edge over their rivals.
+Over the past few years we have become used to data analysis in football – numbers and percentages relating to shots on goal, distance covered, tackles won and many other areas are monitored to give clubs a competitive edge over their rivals.

 Administrators are responsible for carrying out tasks across a wide range of functions within sports clubs and organisations.